 SOC-UA 474 Offered every two years.
 4 points.

 How and for what purposes has the idea of “terrorism” been conceptualized and used by politicians, journalists, and scholars?
 How have scholars attempted to explain terrorism and political violence?
 Are terrorism and other forms of political violence ever justified?
 Does terrorism or violence actually work?
-To answer these questions, we will examine a wide range of historical cases of terrorism and political violence in the modern world.
+Examines a wide range of historical cases of terrorism and political violence in the modern world.

 Education, Art, Religion, Culture, and Science Cluster